top of page

 jogging in a land where wolves and horses were free.

-Yoga kept me balanced as well.
+Yoga kept me balanced.

 I learned a lot from this land and its people,